ACASA

 Comparative Models for Restitution and Repatriation

-Members will assemble and analyze other models for restitution and repatriation, including but not limited to NAGPRA, Nazi-era restitution guidelines, and current European processes for repatriations of African art.
-They will propose which aspects of these models may be adapted for a document of best practices for North American museums holding African art.
-Members will also research and document case studies for the restitution and repatriation of African and other non-western arts from museums in the Americas and Europe and suggest how they may be instructive for other museums.
-Case studies will range broadly across objects, collections, and forms of collaboration with community stakeholders.
+Members assembled and analyzed other models for restitution and repatriation, including but not limited to NAGPRA, Nazi-era restitution guidelines, and current European processes for repatriations of African art.
+They proposed which aspects of these models could be adapted for a document of best practices for North American museums holding African art.
+Members also researched and documented case studies for the restitution and repatriation of African and other non-western arts from museums in the Americas and Europe and suggested how they could be instructive for other museums.
+Case studies ranged broadly across objects, collections, and forms of collaboration with community stakeholders.

 About ACASA